tbhardwick/ua2430_wrapper_test/README.md

 - `BTI429_MsgDataRd(msgAddr, coreHandle)`: Read data from a message
 - `BTI429_FldPutLabel(msgValue, label)`: Set a label in a message word

+### Filter Management

+- `filterDefault(configVal, chanNum, coreHandle)`: Create default filter for all labels
+- `filterSet(configVal, labelVal, sdimask, chanNum, coreHandle)`: Create filter for specific label

 ### Schedule Building

 - `buildSchedule(coreHandle, chanNum, msgAddr, minInterval, maxInterval)`: Build a schedule with one message
 - `buildSchedule3(coreHandle, chanNum, msgAddr1, min1, max1, msgAddr2, min2, max2, msgAddr3, min3, max3)`: Build a schedule with three messages

-## Important Notes

-1. **Always reset the card** before configuring channels.
-2. **Always start the card** before starting channels.
-3. **Always build a schedule** before starting transmission.
-4. **Always use proper cleanup** when done:
-   - Stop channels
+## Critical Requirements for Transmit/Receive Functionality

+Through extensive testing, we've identified these critical requirements for proper transmit/receive operations:

+1. **Matching speed settings**: Both transmit and receive channels must use the same speed setting (both HIGH SPEED or both LOW SPEED).
+Auto-speed detection does not work reliably.

+2. **Explicit channel starting**: After calling `startCard()`, you must explicitly start both the receive and transmit channels with `start429()`.

+3. **Proper initialization order**:
+   - Configure receive channel first
+   - Set up receive filters
+   - Configure transmit channel
+   - Create and initialize transmit messages
-   - Stop card
+   - Build schedule
-   - Close card
+   - Start card

-5. **ARINC-429 Labels are octal** - always use the `0o` prefix for octal notation (e.g., `0o201`, not `201`).
+   - Start receive channel
+   - Start transmit channel

+4. **Physical connection**: Ensure proper physical wiring between the transmit and receive channels.

+5. **Label matching**: Ensure the transmit label matches the filter label on the receive side.

 ## Troubleshooting

 - **No transmission seen on scope**: Make sure you've built a schedule with `buildSchedule()`.
 This is essential for transmission.

+- **Not receiving data**:
+  - Ensure both channels are configured for the same speed
+  - Explicitly start both channels with `start429()`
+  - Check physical connections
+  - Verify filter labels match transmit labels
+  - Follow the proper initialization order

+- **Sequential monitor errors**: The sequential monitor functionality has issues with buffer types in JavaScript.
+Use the direct message reading approach instead of sequential monitor.

+- **High bit set in received data**: Data coming from a receive filter may have the high bit (bit 31) set (e.g., 0x80000081).
+This is normal and indicates valid received data.

 - **Errors opening card**: Make sure the Astronics drivers are installed and the device is connected.

-- **Channel not found**: Make sure you're using the correct channel number (usually 12 for primary output).
+- **Channel not found**: Make sure you're using the correct channel number (usually 12 for primary output, 0 for primary input).
-- **No data changes**: Make sure you're correctly updating the data with `BTI429_MsgDataWr()`.

 ## Credits

 This wrapper was developed using SWIG to interface with Astronics UA2430 hardware.
-It is based on the vendor's C examples, particularly EXAMP2.C from the BTI429 library.
+It is based on the vendor's C examples, particularly EXAMP2.C and EXAMP3.C from the BTI429 library.